akka/akka-grpc/docs/src/main/paradox/client.md

 Currently service discovery is only queried on creation of the client.
-A client can be automatically re-created, and go via service discovery again, if a connection can't established, see the lifecycle section.
+A client can be automatically re-created, and go via service discovery again, if a connection can't be established, see the lifecycle section.

 ### Lifecycle